Nazeh-Taha-Dev/branch-note/README.md

 **Branch Note** is a powerful VS Code extension designed to help developers keep track of branch-specific notes and to-dos.
 Never lose context when switching branches again!

+## Why Branch Note?

+### 1. Seamless Team Collaboration
+Share knowledge effortlessy with your team.
+By leaving notes on a branch, any team member checking out that branch will see the relevant context, instructions, or pending tasks.
+> **Note:** To enable team sharing, make sure to commit the `.branch-notes.json` file to your repository.

+### 2. Personal Context Manager
+Frequently switching between multiple feature branches? **Branch Note** acts as your personal memory bank.
+Leave notes for yourself on each branch to instantly remind yourself of your progress, next steps, or tricky implementation details when you return to that branch.

 ## Features

 - **Branch-Specific Notes**: Automatically associates notes with the Git branch you are currently working on.